UK & Ireland exam regulations

 - i.
 Exams taken in 1994 or later: the candidate’s name, the date and place of the exam and the Applicant’s name (and Applicant Number) must be supplied.
 The total marks gained are confirmed in writing by ABRSM for no charge.
 On payment of a fee, a duplicate certificate is provided, if requested.

 - ii.
 Exams taken before 1994: a past results search form must be completed.
 A confirmation of marks fee is charged and a duplicate certificate is included, if requested.

 Following government accreditation of ABRSM graded music exams, the Universities and Colleges Admissions Service (visit the UCAS website) includes Grades 6–8 in the tariff for UK university and college entrance.
 At the discretion of individual institutions, students may benefit from the following points recommendations:

-All results for candidates at these grades are passed on to UCAS in strict confidence in order to allow them to verify UCAS applications.
+Where the date of birth has been supplied at the time of entry, all results for candidates at these grades are passed on to UCAS in strict confidence in order to allow them to verify UCAS applications.

 - The UK government requires exam data from ABRSM for all candidates between the ages of 11 and 18.
 Results for candidates between these ages are therefore passed on to the Department for Education (DfE) in strict confidence.